Elanz/StarJewel/README.md

 This repository contains a copy of Cocos2d to ensure that you can build it, Cocos2d is covered by its own license, found here: http://www.cocos2d-iphone.org/wiki/doku.php/license

-The rest of the code I release under the following license:
+The rest of the code and assets I release under the following license:

 This is free and unencumbered software released into the public domain.